akroshko/crypt-profiles/README.md

 [OpenSSH](http://www.openssh.com/) is a secure, trusted, and popular software package for remotely logging into computers that is used by industry, academia, and hobbyists.
-In particular, I use it for scientific computing, for either cluster computing or when widely dispersed and heterogeneous computing resources are required.
+In particular, I use it for scientific simulation, for either cluster computing or when widely dispersed and heterogeneous computing resources are required.

 Automatically generating and managing multiple sets of keys targeted